Connect with others who understand.

 • Pale, foul-smelling stools

 Symptoms such as diarrhea, nausea and vomiting, constipation, bloating, and gas are also seen in adults.
-Interestingly, more than half of adults with celiac disease may also develop symptoms not related to the digestive system, including:
+Notably, more than half of adults with celiac disease may also develop symptoms not related to the digestive system, including:

 • Headaches and fatigue